Green Tomato Cakes

 Fold in then all of the dry ingredients, the flour, almonds, cinnamon and nutmeg and once all is well combined add the drained tomatoes.

 This is a thin batter so I find it easier to use an ice cream scoop to transfer to the 12 cupcake cases.
-If making the cake, pour into the prepared tin.
+If making the cake or loaf, pour into the prepared tin.

 I added sugar nibs to my 12 cakes and these should be scattered over when the cakes have been in the oven around 10 minutes so that the sugar doesn’t sink.
 Be careful, don’t burn yourself – just sprinkle them over the cakes without taking them out of the oven.